spellshape/cli/docs/versioned_docs/version-v0.25.2/kb/08-relayer.md

 # IBC relayer

-A built-in IBC relayer in Ignite CLI lets you connect blockchains that run on your local computer to blockchains that run on remote computers.
-The Ignite CLI relayer uses the [TypeScript relayer](https://github.com/confio/ts-relayer).
+A built-in IBC relayer in Spellshape CLI lets you connect blockchains that run on your local computer to blockchains that run on remote computers.
+The Spellshape CLI relayer uses the [TypeScript relayer](https://github.com/confio/ts-relayer).

 ## Configure connections

 The `configure` command configures a connection between two blockchains:

-`ignite relayer configure`
+`spellshape relayer configure`

 You are prompted for the required RPC endpoints and optional faucet endpoints.
 Accounts used by the relayer are created on both blockchains and faucets are used, if available, to automatically fetch tokens.